RLain/cursor-playground/README.md

       Let's first build '1.
 Admin Features (via Sanity Studio) -> 1.1 Create a Blog Post'' 🤖 _At this point Cursor started generating files in the codebase_
 11. I then needed to set up /studio-wanderful as a separate repo to run Sanity Studio locally on localhost:3333

+ℹ️ Reminder to future self: You are on part 3 and need to continue on "Querying content with GROQ"